saiki-k/silksong-saver/README.md

 ## ⚙️ Backup Configuration

-Whether using the executable or running from source, customize your backup strategy by editing the `.env` file:
+Whether using the executable or running from source, customize your backup strategy by editing the configuration file (`config` for executable, `.env` for source):

 -   **Option A**: Store backups inside the game's save folder (recommended if you want your backups to be synced with Steam Cloud)

     This is the default configuration (no additional changes needed, apart from setting the `SAVE_USER_ID`) - your backups will be stored in a folder named `Save Backups` inside the game's save folder.

     ```env
-    # .env configuration for Option A
+    # Configuration for Option A
     SAVE_USER_ID="YOUR_STEAM_USER_ID_HERE"
     ```

-    To customize the backup folder names within the game's save folder, you can set `RELATIVE_BACKUP_FOLDER` and `RELATIVE_BACKUP_SUBFOLDER` (optional) in the `.env` file.
+    To customize the backup folder names within the game's save folder, you can set `RELATIVE_BACKUP_FOLDER` and `RELATIVE_BACKUP_SUBFOLDER` (optional) in the configuration file.

     <p align="center" style="margin: 20px 0;">• • •</p>